amangupta37/JavaScript/README.md

 # What is JavaScript  ?

+JavaScript is a very powerful client-side scripting language.

 JavaScript was initially created to “make web pages alive”.

 The programs in this language are called scripts.
 They can be written right in a web page’s HTML and run automatically as the page loads.